google/grr-doc/faq.md

 ## Why was support for SQLite dropped?

-We originally intended SQLite to be used as a casual, easy-setup datastore for testing/evaluating GRR.
-It doesn't really scale, and is hardly fit for actual production use.
+Our intent for SQLite was for it to be used as a casual, easy-setup datastore for testing/evaluating GRR.
+It doesn't scale well, and is not recommended for actual production use.
 When developing GRR's new relational database model, we decided it was not worth the engineering effort to build a SQLite implementation of the new model.